raksagro/node-backend-test/README.md

 ## ⚙️ NodeJS API

-The API has the basic features of creating, editing, reading and deleting.
+The API has the basic features of creating, reading, updating and deleting.

 * **POST: /user**: Create a new user
 ```bash